OmegaPointZero/Caveman/README.md

 `  -t, --target-offset TARGET
                         Target offset to inject shellcode`

 `  -j INJECTION_FILE     A file of raw bytes to inject`

 `  -J INJECTION_STRING   A string of raw bytes to inject supplied like \xef\xeb`

-`   -P                  Alter Permissions to mark the section you are writing to as executable`
+  Caveman currently supports the following optional flags:
+`
+-B, --banner          Print banner
+`